guillermooo/sublime-undocs/source/extensibility/packages.rst

 1. :file:`{Packages}/Default`;
 #. :term:`shipped packages` and :term:`installed packages`,
-   combined and in alphabetical order;
+   combined and sorted in alphabetical order;
 #. all remaining :term:`user packages`
    that did not override anything are loaded in alphabetical order,